GoncaloAlpalhao/MqttLite/README.md

-# This is a lite version of my app "DripDropDigital" that is open-sourced and free to use by anyone with permission 👀
+# This is a lite version of my app "DripDropDigital" that is open-sourced and free to use 👀

 ## DripDropDigital Do Chinês
-A Lite version of my App "open-sourced" and free to use by anyone with permission 👀

-100% Kotlin because kotlin (and Im f-in lazy to do any other language) 👍
+100% Kotlin because kotlin (and I like it more than any other language) 👍

 ## Features
 - ✔️ Connects to broker